MicrosoftDocs/PowerShell-Docs-DSC/dsc/docs-conceptual/dsc-2.0/resources/resources.md

 The `$SharedDscParameters` variable is a hash table containing the parameters used when calling the **Test** and **Set** methods of the resource with `Invoke-DscResource`.
-The first call to `Invoke-DscResource` uses the **Test** method to check whether the `Spooler` service is running and stores the result in the `$TestResult` variable.
+The first call to `Invoke-DscResource` uses the **Test** method to verify whether the `Spooler` service is running and stores the result in the `$TestResult` variable.

 The next step depends on whether the service is already in the desired state.
-It's best practice to always check desired state before enforcing and to only call the set method when required.
-In the example, the script writes a message to the console about whether the resource is in the desired state.
-Then, if the service is not running, it calls `Invoke-DscResource` with the **Set** method to enforce the desired state.
+It's best practice to always verify desired state before enforcing and to only call the **Set** method when required.
+In the example, the script writes a message to the console about whether the DSC Resource is in the desired state.
+Then, if the service isn't running, it calls `Invoke-DscResource` with the **Set** method to enforce the desired state.

 <!--
     Potentially we should say these are not meant to be used.
 It's unclear how (if at all) they will